-IPPE02:Introductory Professional Practice Experience-Healthcare setting for 120 hours (Health Care) Summer semester Year 3 APPE: Advanced Professional Practice Experience 640 hours during the Fall semester of the fifth year of BPharm.
-Industrial Training: INTR, 40 hours in summer semester Year 3
+IPPE02: Introductory Professional Practice Experience-Healthcare setting for 120 hours (Health Care) Summer semester Year 3 knowledge by a panel of internal and external examiners.

+APPE: Advanced Professional Practice Experience 640 hours during the Fall semester of the fifth year of BPharm.
+Industrial Training: INTR, 40 hours in spring semester Year 4

-Capstone Proje ect Capstone Project Course Code: CS701 Credit Hours: 0+2 In the final phase of their studies, students have to present a project ba used on all-round knowledge the y have acquired in different areas of pharmaceutical sciences.
-The presented project is eva luated, and the students are ass essed for their knowledge by a panel of internal and external examiners.
+Capstone Proje ect Capstone Project Course Code: CS701 Credit Hours: 0+2 In the final phase of their studies, students have to present a project ba ased on all-round knowledge the y have acquired in different areas of pharmaceutical sciences.
+The presented project is eva luated, and the students are ass essed for their